 Offensive Line Coach

-DelMonaco returns for his fifth season as the Stampeders’ offensive line coach.
+DelMonaco is in his sixth season as the Stampeders’ offensive line coach.
 Additionally, he oversees the club’s free-agent tryout camps during the off-season.

-In 2015, DelMonaco’s second season with the Stampeders, the club allowed the fewest sacks for a second straight year and the offensive line paved the way for three different tailbacks to record 100-yard games.
-The offensive line showed great resiliency and flexibility as injuries forced players to change positions multiple times.
-Only West Division all-stars Pierre Lavertu and Wilson started all 18 regular-season games.
+In 2015, DelMonaco’s second season with the Stampeders, the club allowed the fewest sacks in the CFL for a second straight year and the offensive line paved the way for three different tailbacks to record 100-yard games.
+Pierre Lavertu and Wilson were West Division all-stars.